biolifei/documentation_conversion/Application-Documentation.md

 - [[Loops from density]] - Create Rosetta loop files for regions of a protein with poor local fit to electron density.

 - [[Sequence recovery]] - Calculate the mutations and native recovery from Rosetta design runs.

+- [[OptE|opt-e-parallel-doc]] - Refit weights in a scorefunction to optimize given metrics.

 ## Other